taimurhassan/convolutionalTransformer/README.md

-# Regressor Driven Incremental Instance Segmentation for Recognizing Cluttered Baggage Threats from Security X-ray Scans
+# Convolutional Transformer for Incremental Baggage Threat Instance Segmentation
 <p align="justify">
 This repository contains the source code (developed using <b>TensorFlow 2.2.0</b> and <b>Keras</b>) and also some additional results of the proposed regression-based incremental instance segmentation framework.
 </p>